-Cordova plugin version from which you are upgrading Upgrade task list Prior to Version 4.0 Update the AppConnect for iOS Cordova Plugin in your app with the new plugin Declare the alt-appconnectURL scheme in your app's Info.plist as another allowed URL scheme.
-See Declare the AppConnect URL schemes as allowed.
-Add AppConnect-related entries to your Info.plist.
-Update Xcode project settings If you blocked custom keyboard usage in your app, remove that code.
+- 1. Update the AppConnect for iOS Cordova Plugin in your app with the new plugin - Declare the alt-appconnectURL scheme in your app's Info.plist as another allowed URL scheme.
+See Declare the AppConnect URL schemes as allowed. - 3.
+Add AppConnect-related entries to your Info.plist. - 4.
+Update Xcode project settings - 5.
+If you blocked custom keyboard usage in your app, remove that code.
 The AppConnect library handles whether custom keyboards are allowed.
 For details, see Custom keyboard use controlled by MobileIron server.